-Best CarPlay Enabled Audio Receivers
+Best CarPlay-enabled Audio Receivers in 2018

-Looking to get CarPlay without buying a new car?
-Check out these great receivers!

-CarPlay is one of the best ways to listen to use your iPhone in your car by giving you access to a variety of different apps right on your vehicle's dash.
+CarPlay is one of the best ways to listen to or use your iPhone in your car by giving you access to a variety of different apps right on your vehicle's dash.

 While many newer cars come with CarPlay built-in, you can enjoy CarPlay in almost any car by installing a new audio receiver in your dash.
 Here's are our favorite CarPlay-enabled audio receivers.

-If you're looking for an audio receiver that can truly do everything, look no further than the Pioneer AVIC-8100NEX.
+If you're looking for an audio receiver that can truly do everything, look no further than the Pioneer AVIC-8200NEX.

-With a built-in CD/DVD drive, HD radio tuner, Bluetooth compatibility, Apple CarPlay and Android Auto, there is no device or file format the AVIC-8100NEX can't play.
+With a built-in CD/DVD drive, HD radio tuner, Bluetooth compatibility, Apple CarPlay and Android Auto, there is no device or file format the AVIC-8200NEX can't play.

-CNET gave the Pioneer AVIC-8100NEX a perfect 5-star review, citing its wide variety of features as one of its strongest selling points.
+CNET gave the Pioneer AVIC-8100NEX (the previous model) a perfect 5-star review, citing its wide variety of features (all available on the AVIC-8200NEX), as one of its strongest selling points.

 "The Pioneer AVIC-8100NEX features Android Auto, Apple CarPlay, MirrorLink, and Pioneer's AppMode smartphones, covering all of the integration bases.
 Onboard navigation won't leave the driver stranded should they forget their phone."

-The 7-inch LCd touchscreen is bright enough to see in sunny conditions, and the entire system should fit into a standard double-DIN dash opening.
+The 7-inch LCD touchscreen is bright enough to see in sunny conditions, and the entire system should fit into a standard double-DIN dash opening.

 Pioneer AppRadio 4 SPH-DA120

-If you don't quite need all the bell and whistles of Pioneer's top-of-the-line model receiver, then take a look at the Pioneer AppRadio 4 SPH-DA120.
+If you don't quite need all the bell and whistles of Pioneer's top-of-the-line model receiver, then take a look at the Pioneer AppRadio 4 SPH-DA120 which only costs $399.

 The 6.2-inch touchscreen will allow you to control all the built-in CarPlay features right on your dash, and will need a double-DIN opening in your dash to be installed correctly.